roemvaar/cs_notes/docs/algorithms/bit_manipulation.md

 For embedded software engineers, it's the most important topic for interviews.

-Bitwise operations, bitlogic algorithms, and bit manipulation are topics that you need to master this if you want to work in graphics or low-level development - learn about endianness.
+Bitwise operations, bitlogic algorithms, and bit manipulation are topics that you need to master if you want to work in graphics or low-level development - learn about endianness.

 ## Bitwise Operators in C and C++